-Changes to Authorship
+Changes to authorship

-It is the corresponding author's responsibility to ensure that the author list is correct, both in the manuscript file upload and in the online submission form.
+It is the corresponding author's responsibility to ensure that the author list is correct, both in the manuscript file uploaded and the online submission form.
 Any changes to an author list, including the removal or addition of any authors, between initial submission and acceptance will require written agreement from all authors should the manuscript be considered for publication.
-New authors must also confirm they fully comply with the journal's authorship requirements.
+New authors must also confirm that they fully comply with the journal's authorship requirements.